dallas-hall/learning-devops/10-terraform.md

 ### 1.2) Why Terraform?

 It is a free and open source tool that supports multiple public and private cloud environments as well as software stacks.
 It does this via the product's or service's API through objects called Providers.
+Terraform supports over 100 Providers.

 ![](images/terraform05.png)